GitoriousLispBackup/asdf-binary-locations/website/source/user-guide.md

  * Franz Allegro, version 8.0, ANSI Common Lisp:  allegro-8.0a-macosx-x86
  * Franz Allegro, version 8.1, Modern (case sensitive) Common Lisp: allegro-8.1m-macosx-x86

-It may be more convenient to keep FASL files out of sources entirely and  have ABL put all compiled files into subdirectories of a single central location (see [\*centralize-lisp-binaries\*][cbl] below).
+It may be more convenient to keep FASL files out of sources entirely and  have ABL put all compiled files into subdirectories of a single central location (see \*centralize-lisp-binaries\* below).

  [cbl]: #centralize-lisp-binaries